WAVE++: Capturing Within-Task Variance for Continual Relation Extraction with Adaptive Prompting: Experiments

 \paragraph{Implementation Details} All experiments were conducted on a single NVIDIA A100 GPU.
-We employed random search to tune the hyperparameters of WAVE++, while the baseline methods used the configurations reported by \citet{zhao2022consistent}, allowing for fair comparisons.
+We tuned the hyperparameters for WAVE++ using random search, while for baseline methods, we adopted the configurations reported in \citet{zhao2022consistent} to ensure a fair comparison.
 Specifically, we froze the parameters of the pre-trained BERT model and optimized only the MLP-based relation classifiers and the prompt pools.
-Under these conditions, training WAVE++ took approximately seven hours on the FewRel dataset and one hour on the TACRED dataset.
+WAVE++ has 3.5 million trainable parameters, approximately 300,000 fewer than the original WAVE model (3.8 million).
+In practice, the model trains for approximately seven hours on FewRel and one hour on TACRED. {Following \citet{zhou2024ensemble}, the maximum number of experts allowed in cascade voting is set to $m = 2$.
+A detailed analysis of training and inference time is provided in~\ref{appendix:time_analysis}.}